os-cillation/easyfpga-sdk-java/wiki/cores/can.md

 * **CAN.BITRATE_250K** : 250 kBit/s
 * **CAN.BITRATE_125K** : 125 kBit/s

-When the core should be able to transmit frames in the extended format, it has to be initialized in extended mode.
+When the core should be able to transmit frames in the extended format, it has to be initialized in extended mode by passing `true` to the second parameter.

 ### Frame Filtering
 The CAN controller is capable of filtering frames by means of their identifiers.
 Frames that are filtered will not be stored in the receive buffer and will not cause any interrupts.
 The filter is configured using acceptance code and acceptance mask which can be set using the following methods: